msssk/jsbp/codecon.md

 ### Clean, Legible Coding

-* Keep source code free of unused variables (they introduce clutter and reduce clarity)
+* Keep source code free of unused variables
 * Do not commit unreachable code
 * Do not commit code with `debugger` statements
-* Do not create constructors that are used for side-effects
+* Do not create constructors that are used for side-effects (use functions to make it clear an action is being performed)
-* Do not create constructors that are simply wrappers/adapters
+* Do not create constructors that are simply wrappers/adapters (use regular functions rather than constructors to decorate, wrap, or adapt an object)

 ## Coding Conventions